Wildlife Tracking Class

 In the end you'll feel deeply alive in body and senses, as you discover that the landscape is the greatest book ever written, with a constant stream of stories and mysteries just waiting to be unraveled.

 Instructor Preston Taylor is a Senior Tracker and Trailing Evaluator for CyberTracker Conservation, and a Biologist for the Yurok Tribe Wildlife Department.
 Preston is a seasoned bowyer and hunter, using his own handmade primitive wooden longbows.
 Author of Tracking the American Black Bear, he has spent the past 20 years learning from and interacting with our wild animal neighbors.

-Camping is included.
+Accommodations are not included.
 This wildlife tracking class will take place in the wilderness of north Idaho near Sandpoint.
 Our specific location will be determined just before the event to ensure a high quality tracking experience.
+Participants are welcome to camp at the same location as the class instructor, or a different campground.
 Participants may also stay at home (if local), or stay in a hotel in town.